-Pimsleur does cover the informal usage but it’s not until the later levels of the course.
+Pimsleur does cover the informal usage but it’s not until the later levels.

-The other problem with the context of the traveling businessman is that not as many language learners are likely to relate to it.
+The other problem with the context of the traveling businessman is that not every learner is likely to relate to it.
 In most conversation scenarios you’re arriving on a bus or plane, shopping for souvenirs for your wife and children, or sorting something out at hotel.

-The language you learn through these scenarios is useful but it I think Pimsleur should update their course a little to meet the more modern needs of a language learner.
+The vocabulary you learn through these scenarios is useful but it I think Pimsleur should update their content a little to meet the more modern needs of a learner.
 We’re not all international businessmen on a short trip away from our wife and kids.

 Courses move fast

-Another common problem with Pimsleur is that the beginner levels move through the language fast.
-If you’re completely new to the language then you will find yourself pausing and replaying the lessons quite a but.
+Another common problem with Pimsleur is that the beginner levels move fast.
+If you’re completely new to learning languages then you will find yourself pausing and replaying the lessons quite a but.

 This becomes a problem if you’re learning a language with a difficult pronunciation system.
 While Pimsleur does break down each word by syllable, sometimes it feels like it quickly glazes over any difficult sound.
 You are told to listen and repeat.
 Pimsleur offers little more help than that.